united-security-providers/usp-core-waap-killercoda/usp-core-waap-argocd/step1/info.md

 ### Access ArgoCD webUI

-In this scenario the [ArgoCD](https://argo-cd.readthedocs.io/) application has been setup and will be used to deploy and maintain application in a Kubernetes cluster.
+The [ArgoCD](https://argoproj.github.io/cd/) application has been setup and will be used to deploy and maintain applications in a Kubernetes cluster.
+For detailed information about ArgoCD explore the [project documentaion](https://argo-cd.readthedocs.io/).

 Access the application using the following information: